ognus/tomekkolasa.com/content/drafts/javascript/how-to-make-http-requests-in-javascript.md

 }
 ```

-`axios.post()` returns a promise that resolves to the [Response object instance](https://axios-http.com/docs/res_schema).
-The contents of the HTTP response's body is available in the `data` property.
-It's already JSON parsed so we can use read out `token` value directly from the `response.data` property.
+The example used `axios.post()` to send a POST request to `/login` endpoint.
+The `axios.post()` method returns a promise that resolves to the [Response object instance](https://axios-http.com/docs/res_schema).
+When the promise resolves the contents of the HTTP response's body is available for us in the `respone.data` property.
+It's already JSON parsed so we can use read out `token` value directly from it.

-The `axios.post(url, data)` method is a convenient shortcut for:
+The `axios.post(url, data)` method is actually just a convenient shortcut for:

 ```javascript
 axios({